Cloufish/blog/_posts/2021-03-28-Can-OWASP-ZAP-replace-Burp-Suite-Professional?.md

 But I realized something... that he didn't limit himself only to using Burp Extensions, but he used functionalities outside the Burp Suite program - that might be obvious to some of you, did you really think that there's a free version/alternative of Burp Collaborator other than hosting your own OOB(Out of Band) server?
 I did not!

-These all external functionalities that he has shown, could also be used to **PIMP THE OWASP ZAP TO WORK AS BURP SUITE PRO**
+These all external functionalities that he has shown could also be used to **PIMP THE OWASP ZAP TO WORK AS BURP SUITE PRO**

 It is to be honest the same scenario.
 Because OWASP ZAP offers a free Web-Vulnerabilities-Scanner that in Burp Suite cannot get acquired for free but is also extremely handy!